secretstartups/handbook/sites/handbook/source/handbook/marketing/utm-strategy/index.html.md

 If you are not sure if a link needs a UTM, please speak with the marketer who is managing your campaign to ensure you are not interrupting the reporting structure they have in place.

-UTM construction best practices:
-- lowercase only, not camelcase
-- alphanumeric characters only
-- no spaces

 ## UTMs and Sisense dashboards
 {: #utms-sisense .gitlab-purple}
 <!-- DO NOT CHANGE ANCHOR -->

-UTM parameters are used to facilitate performance tracking in Sisense dashboards, enabling different teams across Marketing Organisation measure how traffic, conversions, and ROI are impacted by marketing efforts.
+UTM parameters are used to facilitate performance tracking in Sisense dashboards, enabling different teams across Marketing measure how traffic, conversions, and ROI are impacted by marketing efforts.
 UTMs are essentially building blocks of traffic and conversion attribution and they help:

    - Identify sources of traffic and their properties
    - Organise incoming traffic into meaningful buckets